What’s up, everyone? Morgan J Ingram, Creative Advisor at Cognism here. 👋

 They’ll need to get their head above water and have probably just worked out how to log into their laptop.

-I find a lot of people will reach back out to me once they are settled.
+I find that many people will contact me again once they are settled.
 But if not, you’ve sent a genuine message that they will remember when you reach out again (give it a few weeks).

-Next, it's time to reflect on the rest of your lead lists.
-Use the same process, and identify who you need to outreach to next week, so you’ve got a clear plan.
+Next, it’s time to reflect on the rest of your lead lists.
+Use the same process to identify who you need to reach out to next week so you have a clear plan.

 Finally, check the Sales Nav homepage.
 You can find some useful alerts which might spark some interest.
 I like to focus on lead engagement alerts, like who views your profile from your saved leads.
 I also like career change alerts.